hmrc/build-and-deploy-terraform-modules/README.md

 # build-and-deploy-terraform-modules

-This is a placeholder README.md for a new repository
+This repository contains terraform modules used by the Build and Deploy team.
+It is a public repository and as such should contain nothing sensitive.
+Specific configuration should be contained within the terraform code calling the modules.

 ### License